jcr4990/eq-upscale/README.md

 Experimental tool for AI upscaling various textures within EverQuest .eqg and .s3d archive files.

-> [!WARNING]
-> You are likely to encounter some bugs.
-I've spent many hours fiddling with EQ files and I've learned there's always bound to be surprises.
-Make sure you back up your original files in case something goes haywire.

 ## Installation

 Simply clone this repo (or download zip) and place desired .s3d or .eqg file in the "archives" folder.
 Then open a terminal/command prompt and type the following: